 drawings and showcasing artists that I always seem to be surprised and intrigued by.

 Whether you want classical practice and drawing techniques or inspiration from the

-contemporary draftsmen and -women who are working today, Drawing brings them all to you (and you can get it all sent right to your computer via digital subscription, too).
+contemporary draftsmen and -women who are working today, a subscription to Drawing brings them all to you.
 So

 you can start your drawing fantasy list, just like I have.
 Now if I can only